dolittle-interaction/JavaScript.Components.Aurelia/README.md

 This will start the Webpack DevServer and it will react to any changes, also those happening from the build.

+The gallery is inspired by the official [XAML Controls Gallery](https://github.com/Microsoft/Xaml-Controls-Gallery) for Fluent Design System by Microsoft.

 ## Building

 Both for publishing and for working locally one needs to build on change.
 This can be done by doing: